hospitality

 Night-Life Economy Commissioner Bill 2024

-This bill establishes a Night-Life Economy Commissioner to support and advocate for Queensland's night-life sector, including live music venues, bars, and entertainment businesses.
-The Commissioner will work with industry and government to promote the growth and sustainability of businesses that operate at night.
+This bill establishes a Night-Life Economy Commissioner to support and advocate for Queensland's night-life sector, including live music venues, bars, clubs, and entertainment businesses.
+Created in response to economic challenges facing the sector, the Commissioner will work with industry and government to promote the growth, sustainability, and vibrancy of businesses that operate at night.

 Liquor (Rural Hotels Concession) Amendment Bill 2018

 This bill cuts liquor licence fees by 90% for pubs located in very remote parts of Queensland.
-It recognises that hotels in remote communities are often the only social gathering place and struggle financially due to small populations and seasonal income.
+It recognises that hotels in remote communities are often the only social gathering place and struggle financially due to small populations and seasonal income fluctuations.

 Holidays and Other Legislation Amendment Bill 2019

 This bill makes Christmas Eve a part-day public holiday in Queensland from 6pm to midnight.
-It gives workers the right to refuse work after 6pm or to receive penalty rates if they do work, recognising that Christmas celebrations often begin on Christmas Eve.
+It recognises that Christmas celebrations often begin on the evening of 24 December and ensures workers are either able to refuse work after 6pm or receive penalty rates if they do work.

 Public Health and Other Legislation (Further Extension of Expiring Provisions) Amendment Bill 2021